PrathmayAwasthi/Android_Club_App/README.md

 # Android Club App

-An App for the Android Club, made in Flutter.
+An App for the Android Club at VIT Bhopal, made in Flutter.